 Alisa is the co-founder and co-president of the Evanston Animal Shelter Association.
 Alisa started volunteering at the Evanston Animal Shelter in 2011.
-When she's not cuddling with her rescue dogs, Alisa is the policy director of Reform for Illinois, a nonprofit organization that advocates for good government policies.
+When she's not cuddling with her rescue dogs, Alisa is the executive director of Reform for Illinois, a nonprofit organization that advocates for good government policies.

 Shannon is the director of fundraising and community engagement for the Evanston Animal Shelter Association.
 She has been a volunteer at the Evanston Animal Shelter for six years where she is a shift supervisor.
 Shannon's more than eight years experience as a director in the event industry has given her the skill set and know-how to successfully plan and execute vital fundraising events while continuing to expand community outreach activities.

 Bill is the treasurer of the Evanston Animal Shelter Association.
 He has been a volunteer at the Evanston Animal Shelter for more than eight years as an advanced canine handler.
 After ten years as a senior financial analyst for Fortune 500 companies, Bill left the corporate world to become a baker.

 Nancy is the secretary of the Evanston Animal Shelter Association.
 She has been a volunteer at the Evanston Animal Shelter for four years where she is the feline director and an adoption counselor.
 Nancy recently retired after a 30-year career in employee benefits administration allowing her to devote more time to activities and events supporting the shelter.